-MADONNARI ARTS FESTIVAL 2018
+MADONNARI ARTS FESTIVAL 2019

-Italian Street Painting Little Italy, Baltimore September 7-10, 2018
+Italian Street Painting Little Italy, Baltimore September 6-8, 2019

 EVENT SUMMARY.
-This 4-day cultural event will showcase elaborate chalk paintings created by artists directly on the streets of Little Italy.
-The event will be enhanced with Italian food, wine, theater, music and dance in a celebration of the contemporary renaissance of Baltimore’s historic Italian neighborhood.
+This 3-day cultural event will showcase elaborate chalk paintings created by artists directly on the streets of Little Italy.
+The event will be enhanced with Italian food, wine, beer, theater, music and dance in a celebration of the contemporary renaissance of Baltimore’s historic Italian neighborhood.
 Our model for this event originated in Italy in a tradition that dates back to the 16th century — the art of street painting.
 Historically, i madonnari were wandering artists in Italy who traveled village to village to earn their livelihood at various festivals and on holy days.
 The artists often depicted religious images in their paintings, thus earning their name.
 Such a festival was first introduced in America in Santa Barbara, California in the 1980s.
 Today, street painters create breathtaking traditional and expressionistic compositions using the street as their canvas and chalk pastels as their medium.